 Reflecting on the community-service requirement, Lamovska said, “I think that it is a good idea to continue with this practice.
 Many students finish their education and forget about their communities.
 It is a good idea to remind them to go back to the place from where they started, and share the knowledge they have gained… I have done many voluntary projects in the places where I have lived and worked, and I think this requirement sends a good message to young people: sometimes we should help without expecting to be paid.”

-Andy Haupert is a communications specialist for the Roma Initiatives Office.
+Andy Haupert is an associate policy officer for the Roma Initiatives Office.